Biome is commissioning a new class of ecological assets.

 A monitor tells you what is happening.
 A meter produces the authoritative record that a transaction is settled on.
 Your electricity meter does not inform your utility about your consumption — it produces the number the bill is based on.
 BiomeOS produces the equivalent for ecological performance: a continuous, tamper-evident, independently verifiable record of what a restoration site is actually doing.

 Three linked chains of custody convert raw telemetry into verified evidence.
 A physical chain documents instrument identity at installation.
-A scientific chain — achored by a Commissioning Report co-signed by an independent Science Partner — documents the measurement basis, certifies the methodology, and establishes the credentialed foundation from which every subsequent record derives its authority.
+A scientific chain — anchored by a Commissioning Report co-signed by an independent Science Partner — documents the measurement basis, certifies the methodology, and establishes the credentialed foundation from which every subsequent record derives its authority.
 A cryptographic chain hashes every record at point of capture and anchors it to the Bitcoin blockchain via OpenTimestamps.

 The result is a record that can support funding disbursement decisions, performance-based contract settlement, and regulatory compliance determinations — purposes that existing monitoring data was never designed to serve.